-It is very common in a divorce setting to have Restraining Orders in place.
-Restraining Orders can come in many forms and have many appropriate uses.
-Goldberg Jones is effective in its proactive use of Restraining Orders designed to protect our client as well as defend against Restraining Orders that are harmful or inappropriate
+It is very common in a divorce setting to have Restraining Orders (RO) in place.
+Goldberg Jones is effective in its proactive use of Restraining Orders designed to protect our client, as well as defend against other Restraining Orders that are harmful or inappropriate.

-It may be necessary to seek a Restraining Order in when there is a need to limit contact between the parties or prevent inappropriate behavior around your children.
+It may be necessary to seek a RO in when there is a need to limit contact between the parties or prevent inappropriate behavior around your children.